yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 (Domain Specific Language)
 making it easy to change the programming paradigm.

 In fact, Haskell is also great when you want to write imperative style programming.
-Understanding this was really hard for me when learning Haskell.
-A lot of effort has been done to explain to you how much functional approach is superior.
-Then when you start the imperative style of Haskell, it is hard to understand why and how.
+Understanding this was really hard for me to grasp when first learning Haskell.
+A lot of effort tends to go into explaining the superiority of the functional approach.
+Then when you start using an imperative style with Haskell, it can be hard to understand when and how to use it.

 But before talking about this Haskell super-power, we must talk about another essential aspect of Haskell: _Types_.